awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kinesisanalytics-application-inputparallelism.md

 The `InputParallelism` property type specifies the number of in\-application streams to create for a given streaming source in an Amazon Kinesis Data Analytics application\.

- `InputParallelism` is a property of the [Kinesis Data Analytics Application Input](aws-properties-kinesisanalytics-application-input.md) property type\.
+ `InputParallelism` is a property of the [Input](aws-properties-kinesisanalytics-application-input.md) property type\.

 ## Syntax<a name="aws-properties-kinesisanalytics-application-inputparallelism-syntax"></a>